jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 the faster we advance**.

-The main point is to carefully avoid mistakes in early practice, and addressing mistakes by doing it the correct way many multiples of times, so the correct information encodes itself into the physical structures of our brain.
+The main point is to carefully avoid mistakes in early practice, and addressing mistakes by replaying them correcrly many multiples of times, so the correct information encodes itself into the physical structures of our brain.
 For a variety of reasons and by expert consensus, slow practice can result in learning several times faster than otherwise.